 Finally, look into your credit card benefits.
 Does your card include any kind of insurance, such as trip cancelation or rental car collision damage waivers?
 How about emergency assistance?
 Knowing the resources you already have can help you save money and stay safe on the road.

 5.)
 Consider travel insurance.

 As I wrote in this post, it has never been more important to make sure that you’re covered in case something goes awry when you’re away from home.
 Travel insurance protects you, your stuff, and your finances against everything from medical emergencies to lost luggage to natural disasters.
-I personally recommend World Nomads, but there are plenty of other companies out there that can protect your trip for a fraction of what it would cost to have to cancel or change plans in an emergency.
+There are plenty of companies out there that can protect your trip for a fraction of what it would cost to have to cancel or change plans in an emergency.

 Learn more about the benefits of travel insurance, as well as what it does and doesn’t cover, here.

 Not all countries use the same kind of electrical plugs or even the same voltage in their outlets.
 In the United States, for example, our outlets expend 110 volts, while European systems run on 220v.
 Thus, you’ll need to do a little research to make sure you’ll be able to use your electronics overseas.
 Depending on where you’re visiting, you may need to purchase an adapter (to make your plug fit into an international outlet), or a converter or transformer (to change the amount of voltage going into your plug).

 This page explains the difference between various electrical systems worldwide.
 It will also help you decide what kind of tool you’ll need to safely use your electronics depending on your home country and destination(s).
 While you will find that many products are designed to be compatible with a range of voltage (110v-240v, for example), not everything is.
 Pay particular attention to your hairdryer and other high-voltage items to avoid a fire.